Command Line Usage

 custom --replace-char replacements.

---sanitize, --s Enable folder name sanitization using the allowed
+Enable folder name sanitization with custom character

 --dont-sanitize, --ds

-Disable folder name sanitization using the allowed
+Disable folder name sanitization (default: disabled).

 --dry-run Show what would be organized without actually moving